You may have noticed that dreadlocks require a completely different product-line than you were used to when you had loose hair.

 Caring for your dreadlocks takes time but is fairly cheap when compared to traditional hair-care.

-Most natural products, as in products sourced from nature, contain vital nutrients and properties that are incredible for dreadlocks.
 After thoroughly researching the popular ingredients used by the cosmetic industry, my eyes were opened to the reality that we’re putting a lot of junk in our bodies every day.

-The skin, our body’s largest organ, is porous and absorbs just about anything that we put on it.
+Not just that, but the skin, our body’s largest organ, is porous and absorbs just about anything that we put on it.
 This can be a good or a bad thing.